 Now you can switch REXYGEN Studio back to the Development mode.
-You can do so by deactivating the Watch mode (use the source files of the project, choose No at this moment.
+You can do so by deactivating the Watch mode (use the icon).
+You are offered synchronization of the changed parameters with the source files of the project, choose No at this moment.